 1. Identify the grass type and determine what is normal.

 Know your lawn and understand the grass species you are growing.
-Each grass species has a specific compliment of diseases and will react to environmental and lawn care activities in its own way.
-Examine healthy lawns of the same grass type to determine what "normal" looks like.
+Each grass species has a specific complement of diseases and will react to environmental and lawn care activities in its own way.
+Examine healthy lawns of the same grass type to determine what “normal” looks like.
 Make sure you are following proper maintenance practices.